son-1u/curve/README.md

 # Curve
 A simple module made to cache bezier curve values for later use.
-It uses de Casteljau's algorithm to allow for any amount of bezier control points and to efficiently calculate the curve values
+It uses de Casteljau's algorithm to allow for any amount of bezier control points and to calculate the curve values efficiently

 # API
-The module only takes in variadics, so arrays of Vector2 values should be unpacked using ``` table.unpack``` whenever a Curve object is created
-It is recommended you graph out your bezier curve using Desmos.
+The constructor only supports variadic parameters, so arrays of Vector2 values should be unpacked using ```table.unpack``` It is recommended that you graph your Bézier control points using Desmos.
 The module does not support creating non-bezier curves at the moment

 ```luau
 Curve.new(...: Vector2): {Vector2}